Return to campus — information and updates »

 Where can I find my T2202 certificate?

 Your T2202 certificate will be available through myUFV by the end of February each year, but will not be mailed.
 While CRA has requested your SIN, if you have not provided it, you can still print your certificate.
-Please log in to myUFV and make the following selections:
+To access your T2202 log in to myUFV and select View your tax slip in the Student Billing & Accounts menu.

 Why is some of my tuition not on my T2202 certificate?